emidan19/deep-tempest/README.md

 ## How does it works? (and how to cite our work or data)

-You can find a detailed technical explanation of how deep-tempest works in the reference below.
+You can find a detailed technical explanation of how deep-tempest works in [**our article**](https://arxiv.org/abs/2407.09717).
 If you found our work or data useful for your research, please consider citing it as follows:

 ````
 @misc{fernández2024deeptempestusingdeeplearning,